Morguinha/startup/README.md

 - Home page, featuring a search bar at the top for searching recipes, a main hub to look at recommended recipes, sign in, and button directing to fridge page.
 - Fridge function that will take ingredients input and analyze recipes for said ingredients and provide matches to the user.
 - Ability to input recipes and add recipes from recommended.
+- Users can be suggested other user's recipes, and home page display of other user's recipes.

 ### Technologies